michael-collins/feeling-responsive/collections/_syllabus/dart-303-3d-studio-wc-sp21.md

 ### Grading

-Unforseen cicumstances or changes in technology can influence how many exercises are assigned.
-Sometimes, changes mid-semester are made, but never at the detrement for a student's ability to complete the assigned work.
+Unforeseen circumstances or changes in technology can influence how many exercises are assigned.
+Sometimes, changes mid-semester are made, but never at the detriment for a student's ability to complete the assigned work.

 #### Exercises